On the convergence of the Born series for Coulomb potentials: Hintz's semiclassical cone estimates

 \begin{example} Take $m=0$ and $\mathsf{s}$ equal to some constant $s\in \bbR$.
 Then, the $\vee$-Sobolev space is

-where $h=1/\sigma$. \end{example} Thus, ignoring the subtlety that we will need the decay order $\mathsf{s}$ to be different in different regions of phase space (hence a \emph{variable} order), and ignoring the question of which weighted derivatives will be controlled, the $H_\vee$ spaces are just the ordinary $L^2$-based Sobolev spaces but allowing some simple weights, $r,\langle r\rangle, (r+h)$.
-They key weight that allows for the analysis of the joint $h,r\to 0^+$ limit is $r+h$.
+where $h=1/\sigma$, where we have added `$(\sigma)$' on the left-hand side to emphasize that $H_{\vee}^{0,s,\ell,\alpha}(X)$ is a \emph{family} of $\sigma$-dependent function spaces, each of which is $\smash{H_{\mathrm{sc-b}}^{0,s,\ell}}$ at the level of topological vector spaces, but endowed with a $\sigma$-dependent norm. \end{example} Thus, ignoring the subtlety that we will need the decay order $\mathsf{s}$ to be different in different regions of phase space (hence a \emph{variable} order), and ignoring the question of which weighted derivatives will be controlled, the $H_\vee$ spaces are just the ordinary $L^2$-based Sobolev spaces but allowing some simple weights, $r,\langle r\rangle, (r+h)$.
+The key weight that allows for the analysis of the joint $h,r\to 0^+$ limit is $r+h$.
 Because we also have $r$ as a weight, the $\vee$-Sobolev spaces can capture distinct decay rates as $r\to 0^+$ for $h>0$ fixed versus in the regime where $h\to 0^+$ too.

 One has in this setting an analogous set of Sommerfeld criteria for $\mathsf{s}$.
 Because only the index $\mathsf{s}$ is relevant to the $r\to\infty$ regime, the definition in the setting with marked points is identical to that without marked points.